History of Brown University: Slavery and Justice

 In February 2007, Brown University published an official response to the report, detailing the steps they would undertake in response to the committee's findings.
 One of these steps was the creation of a permanent endowment in the amount of $10 million to establish a "Fund for the Education of the Children of Providence".
 The endowment was stated "to be overseen by the Corporation of Brown University, and allocation of funds from the endowment will be determined by the University with input from the Superintendent of Providence Schools".
 Other steps included commissioning a revision of the official history of Brown University "so that it presents a more complete picture", undertaking steps to strengthen the university's Department of Africana Studies and relationships with Tougaloo College and other historically black colleges and universities (HBCUs).
 In a press release, Simmons noted that "One of the clearest messages in the Slavery and Justice Report is that institutions of higher education must take a greater interest in the health of their local communities, especially Kindergarten through 12th-grade education.
 Lack of access to a good education, particularly for urban schoolchildren, is one of the most pervasive and pernicious social problems of our time.
 Colleges and universities are uniquely able to improve the quality of urban schools.
 Brown is committed to undertaking that work."

-On March 2011, Brown University published an official update to their response to the Slavery and Justice Report, tracking the progress on each of the eleven steps proclaimed in the 2007 response.
+In March 2011, Brown University published an official update to their response to the Slavery and Justice Report, tracking the progress on each of the eleven steps proclaimed in the 2007 response.
 In the update, Brown University noted that progress was underway in regards to each of the steps proposed, and that the university had provided assistance to HBCUs affected by Hurricane Katrina.
 All records relating to the Steering Committee on Slavery and Justice are maintained at the John Carter Brown Library, the Rhode Island Historical Society and the Brown University Archives.